-I spend my better days writing short stories and won the 2022 Charles Edmund Horman Prize for fiction-writing at Harvard.
+I spend my better days writing short stories and translating fiction, and won the 2022 Charles Edmund Horman Prize for fiction-writing at Harvard.
 Outside of my work, I care a lot about anti-caste ideas and local politics.
 I also map tea shops, rank parotta masters, stalk antique street markets, and philosophize about Tamil cinema.
 In another life, I was a debater and coach—in high school, I was a Grand Finalist at the World Schools Debating Championships and Best Speaker at both the biggest Indian university parliamentary debate tournaments.